schwa/MetalSprockets/Documentation/FAQ.md

 ```

 You can bind the same or different values to each stage as needed.
 This removes the ambiguity and ensures your parameters are bound to the correct shader stage.

+## What is Ultraviolence

+MetalSprockets was originally codenamed "Ultraviolence" during its early development.
+The project was renamed to MetalSprockets.
+If you encounter references to "Ultraviolence" in old commits, documentation, or issues, they refer to the same project.

+## What is the relationship to Apple Game Sprockets?

+The MetalSprockets name is inspired by Apple's Game Sprockets, a games framework from the classic Mac OS era.